Keyboard Market Tokyo 2026 was held on March 28, 2026 at the Tokyo Metropolitan Industrial Trade Center, Hamamatsucho Building, 4th floor.

 A’skey booth, which has a strong image of left-right split Japanese keyboards, presented a new product that took visitors by surprise: a keyboard with left-right split trackballs.

-Sylva Twin is a 40% keyboard with a left-right split orthogonal layout and fully wireless connectivity.
+Sylva Twin is a low-profile 40% keyboard with a left-right split orthogonal layout and fully wireless connectivity.

 We were impressed by the fact that it is equipped with an index finger-operated trackball, which has yet to be adopted in the home-built keyboard community.